What is Malaria

 If you have visited a malarial location during the previous year and you develop a recurring fever that alternates between chills and hot sweats, or you have unexplained flu- like symptoms with muscle pains and bad headaches, you should immediately alert your doctor to your travel history.

 There are two combined strategies for preventing malaria.
 The first is to take a preventative medication such as Doxycycline or Malarone.
 The second strategy is to limit your exposure to mosquitoes and prevent bites.

 Preventative medicines for malaria work on the assumption that you will be bitten by infected mosquitoes and that malarial parasites will enter your bloodstream.
 The active ingredients in the medications can either disrupt or suppress parasites, or do both simultaneously.

 - Disruptive prophylaxis involves preventing the malarial parasites from bonding to your red blood cells.

 - Suppressive prophylaxis like chloroquine, proguanil, mefloquine, and doxycycline work to kill the parasites after they have passed through your liver.

 - Causal prophylaxis like Malarone and primaquine use a combined effect to kill malarial parasites.

-If you are prescribed either Doxycycline or Malarone, your online GP will give you precise advice about how to take the medication.
+If you are prescribed either Doxycycline or Malarone, an online doctor will give you precise advice about how to take the medication.
 This will include how many days before your trip you need to begin preventative treatment and how long you must continue to take the medication after you return.